luciiiw/website/README.md

 Please **do not** push credentials and secrets to this repository!

+## Development Process

+The development process that we follow is a relatively simple process.

+1. Checkout a new branch off of branch `dev`.
+The new branch should have a name of `feature/<description>` with a hyphen-separated description (e.g. `feature/new-feature`).
+2. Do development on local development environment on the new feature branch.
+3. Test changes on local development environment.
+4. Commit and push your new change and issue a pull request to branch `dev`.
+5. Have someone review your change and merge the change into branch `dev`.
+6. Test changes on the staging site.
+7. Issue a pull request to branch `master` from `dev`.
+8. Merge changes to `master`.

+Notice that there was no need to manually deploy the site during any of these steps.
+The site has continuous integration set up using CircleCI.
+More details on that are below.

 ## Deployment

 Currently, the project is set up with continuous integration through CircleCI.

-* For the time being, the dev or staging site is deployed when a new commit is pushed to the `feature/firebase` branch.
+* For the time being, the dev or staging site is deployed when a new commit is pushed to the `dev` branch.
 The build script `build/dev.sh` will be executed.
 * The production site is deployed when a new commit is pushed to the `master` branch.
 The build script `build/prod.sh` will be executed.

 There is a slight hack in the build scripts where the `firebase` package is installed manually and then `firebase.d.ts` is removed from the package to avoid errors caused by duplicate identifiers.